db-electronics/SMSMapper/README.md

 Sega Master System Homebrew Flash Cart

-This project is built using MPLAB 8.xx and references some .c files found in the C18 section of my library repo
+The C18 version of this project is deprecated, newer versions will be built on the Teensy++ 2.0 microcontroller.